Residency Life

 Feedback is instrumental to physician development during residency training.
-Yet guidance on how to solicit feedback and apply it is often lacking.
+That’s why you need strong guidance on how to solicit feedback and apply it.

-Reid Evans, PhD, an assistant professor and education director for graduate medical education at the University of Massachusetts Chan School of Medicine, has worked to instruct both faculty members and residents on the mechanics of an effective feedback relationship.
-Evans presented on a curriculum he has developed on feedback literacy during the AMA ChangeMedEd® 2023 conference in Chicago.
+Reid Evans, PhD, an assistant professor and education director for graduate medical education, has worked to instruct both faculty members and residents on the mechanics of an effective feedback relationship.
+Evans presented on a curriculum he has developed on feedback literacy at the AMA ChangeMedEd® conference in Chicago.

-Here are some key tidbits Evans offered that could allow residents to enhance the way they receive and process feedback.
+Here are some key tidbits Evans offered that could allow resident physicians to enhance the way they receive and process feedback.

 In working with residents and attending physicians in the graduate medical education setting, Evans has found that both parties can be hesitant to receive and provide feedback.
 Residents, Evans said, need to be made aware that they are well within their rights to ask for feedback.